yyyyj/Kafe/README.md

 update(0.005 "player")
 ```

-If you are robot, please check out the [grammar](src/Kafe.g) to generate automatically awesome code. :)
+If you are robot, please check out the [grammar](src/Kafe.g) to generate automatically awesome code. :smiley:

 # [Documentation](doc/main.md)

 # [Tests](src/tests/README.md)

+# Contributors and special thanks

+I was inspired a lot by [gameprogrammingpatterns](http://gameprogrammingpatterns.com/bytecode.html).

+Special thanks addressed to

+* Sygmei, for supporting me and my stupid questions everyday

+* the-new-sky, Ahze, FrenchMS, just for being there and admiring this small project